Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 "Where are we?"
 Selena whispered, awe-struck.

-Gavriel gazed around, his eyes reflecting the cosmic light.
+Gabriel gazed around, his eyes reflecting the cosmic light.
 "I believe we've entered the Mirror Vale—a parallel dimension spoken of in old legends."

 "The Mirror Vale..."
 Elara repeated.
 "I thought it was a myth."